 What is customer retention?

 Customer retention is the seamless process of providing a great customer experience to your new or existing customers and turning them into repeat buyers.
-You increase your customer’s lifetime value and make your customers so happy with you that they tell others about your business and influence them to become your customer.
+You increase your customer’s lifetime value and make your customers so happy with you that they tell others about your business and influence them to become your customers.

-Customers like businesses who value them, are aware of their choices, and have clear business values.
+Customers like businesses who value them, are aware of their choices and have clear business values.
 People want to connect with these kinds of brands.
 They treat brands as they treat friends nowadays.
 Building personal relationships with customers should be a brand’s number one priority if they want to become a customer-centric company.